-Name:

-Appointment Section: Department: Baylor College of Medicine

-Mentor:

-List Committee Members: (List institution, if not CNRC)

-Part I. Plans for Upcoming Year

-A. Training plans

-- Activities that support the development of your research project (journal clubs, conferences, seminars, workshops, wetlabs) - Required: CNRC Postdoc Research in Progress Seminar and CNRC faculty seminar series o - Activities such as clubs, courses or workshops that will be used to provide professional development (scientific writing, grant writing, oral communication, teaching, certifications) - Required: FCI course or some responsible conduct of research alternative with IRB or IACUC course o - B. How will your mentors function to facilitate the above activities and to assess your progress and improvement?

-Required: timely review of research progress and IDP at biannual committee meetings o

-- Proposed meetings with mentors include: o Weekly meetings with mentor - C. Anticipated publications (indicate authors and projected titles):
+Name: Start Date: Revised Date: Appointment Section: Department: Baylor College of Medicine Mentor: List Committee Members: (List institution, if not CNRC) Part I. Plans for Upcoming Year A. Training plans Activities that support the development of your research project (joing seminars, workshops, wetlabs) Required: CNRC Postdoc Research in Progress Seminar and CNRC faculty o Activities such as clubs, courses or workshops that will be used to development (scientific writing, grant writing, oral communication, taken to the second se eaching, certifications) В. How will your mentors function to facilitate the above activities and to a improvement?
+Required: timely review of research progress and IDP at biannual committee o • Proposed meetings with mentors include: C. o Weekly meetings with mentor Anticipated publications (indicate authors and projected titles): In Preparation

-In Preparation